Bradley.Lusk #ScienceTheEarth

 After graduating high school, he joined Arizona State University as an undecided major.
 Here, he joined a nonprofit educational outreach program called Camp Sparky which solidified his passion to operate as a science educator.
 During his Sophomore year, he studied the philosophy of religion and New Zealand and gothic literature at the University of Waikato in Hamilton, New Zealand.
 Upon returning to the USA, he enrolled as a biology major and graduated with a BS in Biology and a certificate in the Philosophy of Science in 2009.

 In 2009, he enrolled in the Biological Design graduate program.
 At the same time, he started his first business selling vintage collectibles and audio equipment and invested in real estate to pay his way through college.
-He graduated with a PhD in Biological Design in 2015 and has published in several peer reviewed journals including: Journal of the American Chemical Society, Environmental Science & Technology, Microbial Biotechnology, Bioelectrochemistry, Journal of Responsible Innovation, TechConnect Briefs, Genome Announcements, Journal of Cave and Karst Science, and Frontiers in Microbiology.
+He graduated with a PhD in Biological Design in 2015 and has published in several peer reviewed journals including: Journal of the American Chemical Society, Proceedings of the National Academies of Sciences, Environmental Science & Technology, Microbial Biotechnology, Bioelectrochemistry, Journal of Responsible Innovation, TechConnect Briefs, Genome Announcements, Journal of Cave and Karst Science, and Frontiers in Microbiology.

 Academics